Honesty…let us work on it with all our malice and love.

 Most of the articles were originally published in one of the following forums:

-O’Reilly Community, the online technology center run by my company O’Reilly Media, for which I used to write a monthly column.
+Various blogs run by my company O’Reilly Media, for which I used to write a monthly column.

 American Reporter, an independent online newspaper for which I wrote a weekly column for two years.